adobe/aio-tvm/README.md

 ### Deploy the TVM endpoints

-- `aio cna deploy -av` will deploy all TVM endpoints to the OpenWhisk namespace configured in `.env`
+- `npm run deploy` will deploy all TVM endpoints to the OpenWhisk namespace configured in `.env`

 ### Undeploy

-- `aio cna undeploy -av`
+- `npm run undeploy`

 ## Contributing